AdaCore/learn/courses/intro-to-spark/book/04_State_Abstraction.rst

 much easier, as changes to the implementation of an object won't affect the code using this object.

+GNATprove respects the abstraction defined by subprogram contracts, and as a result does not prove the assertion after the loop in ``Client`` above.

 Abstraction of a Package's State
 ---------------------------------------------------------------------